Josephine Baker: Film and television

-Diana Ross portrayed Baker in her Tony Award-winning Broadway and television show "An Evening with Diana Ross".
+Diana Ross portrayed Baker in her Tony Award-winning Broadway and television show An Evening with Diana Ross.
 When the show was made into an NBC television special entitled The Big Event: An Evening with Diana Ross, Ross again portrayed Baker.
 In the 1981 film Das Boot, a German submariner mimics Baker's Danse banane.
 In 1991, Baker's life story, The Josephine Baker Story, was broadcast on HBO.
 Lynn Whitfield portrayed Baker, and won an Emmy Award for Outstanding Lead Actress in a Miniseries or a Special—becoming the first Black actress to win the award in this category.
 In the 1997 animated musical film Anastasia, Baker appears with her cheetah during the musical number "Paris Holds the Key (to Your Heart)".
 In 2002, Baker was portrayed by Karine Plantadit in the biopic Frida.
 A character who is based on Baker (topless, wearing the famous "banana skirt") appears in the opening sequence of the 2003 animated film The Triplets of Belleville (Les Triplettes de Belleville).

 Her influence upon and assistance to the careers of the husband and wife dancers Carmen De Lavallade and Geoffrey Holder are discussed and illustrated in rare footage in the 2005 Linda Atkinson/Nick Doob documentary, Carmen and Geoffrey.
 In 2011, Sonia Rolland portrayed Baker in the film Midnight in Paris.
 In February 2017, Tiffany Daniels portrayed Baker in the "Timeless" television episode "The Lost Generation".
 In May 2020, Astrid Jones portrayed Baker in the El ministerio del tiempo television episode "La memoria del tiempo" (The memory of time).
 Baker is portrayed by actress Carra Patterson in "I Am.", the seventh episode of HBO's television series Lovecraft Country.

 A biopic about the life of Josephine Baker was announced in November 2022.
-It will be directed by French director Maïmouna Doucouré and produced by French production company Studiocanal.
+It will be directed by French director Maïmouna Doucouré and produced by French production company Studiocanal, with FKA Twigs portraying Baker.